Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians

 The construction of $\Gamma(\mathcal G)$ is a straightforward modification of a special case in the classical construction of nodal curves by dual graphs \cite{ACG}.

-\begin{remark} \textbf{Labeling of edges at vertices} Let ${\mathcal G}$ be a PBDTP graph as in Definition \ref{def:graph}.
-We number the edges at an internal vertex $V$ anticlockwise in increasing order with the following rule: the unique edge starting at a black vertex is numbered 1 and the unique edge ending at a white vertex is numbered 3 (see also Figure \ref{fig:markedpoints}). \end{remark}
+\begin{remark} \textbf{Labeling of edges at vertices} Let ${\mathcal G}$ be a plabic graph as in Definition \ref{def:graph}.
+We number the edges at an internal vertex $V$ anticlockwise in increasing order with the following rule: the unique edge starting at a black vertex is labeled 1 and the unique edge ending at a white vertex is labeled 3 (see also Figure \ref{fig:markedpoints}). \end{remark}

 We construct the curve $\Gamma=\Gamma({\mathcal G})$ gluing a finite number of copies of $\mathbb{CP}^1$, each corresponding to an internal vertex in ${\mathcal G}$, and one copy of $\mathbb{CP}^1=\Gamma_0$, corresponding to the boundary of the disk, at pairs of points corresponding to the edges of ${\mathcal G}$.
 On each component, we fix a local affine coordinate $\zeta$ (see Definition~\ref{def:loccoor}) so that the coordinates at each pair of glued points are real.
 The points with real $\zeta$ form the real part of the given component.
 We represent the real part of $\Gamma$ as the union of the ovals (circles) corresponding to the faces of ${\mathcal G}$.
 For the case in which $\mathcal G$ is the Le--network see \cite{AG3}.